Website Federal Public Defender Southern District WV

 How to Apply: Qualified persons may apply by submitting a letter of interest, resume, three professional references, law school and undergraduate transcripts, and one writing sample to: Federal Public Defender, U.S. Courthouse, Room 3400, 300 Virginia Street, East, Charleston, WV 25301.
 Electronic submissions may be sent to email@example.com.

-Posting Date: Position announced April 5, 2019; open until filled.
+Posting Date: Position announced July 7, 2023; reannounced November 2, 2023; open until filled with priority given to applications received by December 1, 2023.
+Resumes that have been received since the original posting will be considered and need not be re-submitted.
 All responses will remain confidential.
 The Federal Public Defender Office is an equal opportunity employer.
 Women and minorities are encouraged to apply.
 This agency provides reasonable accommodations to applicants with disabilities.
 If you need a reasonable accommodation for any part of the application or interview process, please contact Administrative Officer Stacy Boggess at 304-347-3350.

 The Federal Public Defender is an Equal-Opportunity Employer